hariharitha21/INTERVIEW-BASICS/README.md

-# PROGRAMMING-BASICS
+## PROGRAMMING-BASICS
 This repository contains some basic coding problems that I've done.
 Hope you find this useful.

+You can find both python and C  program in here.

-The list of questions in this is:
+#The list of questions in this is:

 1. How do you find the missing number in a given integer array of 1 to 100?
 2. How do you find the duplicate number on a given integer array?
+3. How do you find the largest and smallest number in an unsorted integer array?